KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

 In this example, `buffers` and `bufferViews` have only one element each.
-The bufferView refers to the buffer using the buffer's ID: `"buffer": 0`.
+The bufferView refers to the buffer using the buffer's index: `"buffer": 0`.

 Whereas indices are used for internal glTF references, _names_ are used for application-specific uses such as display.
 Any top-level glTF object can have a `name` string property for this purpose.
 These property values are not guaranteed to be unique as they are intended to contain values created when the asset was authored.

 For property names, glTF uses [camel case](http://en.wikipedia.org/wiki/CamelCase) `likeThis`.
 Camel case is a common naming convention in JSON and WebGL.

-<a name="scenes"></a>
+## Coordinate System and Units

+glTF uses a right-handed coordinate system, that is, the cross product of X and Y yields Z. glTF defines the y axis as up.

+The units for all linear distances are meters.

+All angles are in radians.

+Positive rotation is counterclockwise.

 ## Scenes

 The glTF asset contains zero or more *scenes*, the set of visual objects to render.
 Scenes are defined in a `scenes` array.
 An additional property, `scene` (note singular), identifies which of the scenes in the array is to be displayed at load time.

 When `scene` is undefined, scene of index 0 should be displayed.
-When `scenes` array is undefined, nothing is rendered.
+When `scenes` array is undefined, nothing is rendered at load time.

 The following example defines a glTF asset with a single scene, that contains a single node.